Paramus Public Schools

-The Paramus Public Schools are a comprehensive community public school district that serves students in kindergarten through twelfth grade from Paramus, in Bergen County, New Jersey, United States.
+The Paramus Public Schools is a comprehensive community public school district that serves students in kindergarten through twelfth grade from Paramus, in Bergen County, in the U.S. state of New Jersey.

-As of the 2019–20 school year, the district, comprising eight schools, had an enrollment of 3,760 students and 332.7 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.3:1.
+As of the 2023–24 school year, the district, comprised of eight schools, had an enrollment of 3,594 students and 335.7 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.7:1.

+History

+With a growing population, Paramus officials were notified that students could no longer be accommodated at Hackensack High School or Ridgewood High School.
+In a 1956 referendum, more than 95% of residents approved the construction of a high school that opened on Spring Valley Road in September 1957 with 900 students in grades 6–10.

-The district is classified by the New Jersey Department of Education as being in District Factor Group "GH", the third-highest of eight groupings.
+The district had been classified by the New Jersey Department of Education as being in District Factor Group "GH", the third-highest of eight groupings.
 District Factor Groups organize districts statewide to allow comparison by common socioeconomic characteristics of the local districts.
 From lowest socioeconomic status to highest, the categories are A, B, CD, DE, FG, GH, I and J.

 Awards and recognition

 Three of the district's schools have been formally designated as National Blue Ribbon Schools, the highest honor that an American school can achieve: Paramus High School in 1988-89, Parkway Elementary School in 1987-88 and Ridge Ranch Elementary School in 1998-99.

 For the 1995-96 school year, Ridge Ranch Elementary School was named as a "Star School" by the New Jersey Department of Education, the highest honor that a New Jersey school can achieve.

 The district was selected as one of the top "100 Best Communities for Music Education in America 2005" by the American Music Conference, and was selected again for this honor in 2006.

-NAMM named the district in its 2008 survey of the "Best Communities for Music Education", which included 110 school districts nationwide.
-The district was also named in NAMM's 2009 survey of the "Best Communities for Music Education", which included 124 school districts nationwide.
+The NAMM Foundation named the district in its 2008 survey of the "Best Communities for Music Education", which included 110 school districts nationwide.
+The district was also named in the foundation's 2009 survey of the "Best Communities for Music Education", which included 124 school districts nationwide.

 Schools

-Schools in the district, with 2019–20 enrollment data from the National Center for Education Statistics, are:
+Schools in the district, with 2023–24 enrollment data from the National Center for Education Statistics, are: